Rookout/explorook/README.md

 </a>
 </p>

-<h3 align="center">Rookout Desktop App</h3>
+<h3 align="center">Dynatrace Desktop App</h3>

 <p align="center">
-  The Rookout desktop app makes it easy to view local files in your browser.
+  The Dynatrace desktop app makes it easy to view local files in your browser.
 </p>

 ## About